neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.1-with-Nginx.md

 ## Set up Nginx for PHP 8.1
-Now you need to edit the configuration for lighttpd to instruct it to use PHP 8.1 Run `nano /etc/nginx/nginx.conf` to open the configuration file.
+Now you need to edit the configuration for nginx to instruct it to use PHP 8.1 Run `nano /etc/nginx/nginx.conf` to open the configuration file.

 You can use `CTRL` + `w` to search in the file,